CHEESE BALLS with GRAPES and PISTACHIOS

 Usage and Pairings

-Origin and History of the Recipe
+Origin and history of the recipe

-• Why don’t my cheese balls compact?
+• Why don’t my cheese balls hold together?

-• Can I prepare them in advance?
+• Can I make them in advance?

 • What other fruits can I use besides grapes?